Structured Chemistry Reasoning with Large Language Models: Reasoning

-Solving complex chemistry problems not only necessitates recognizing domain knowledge, such as formulae and calculations but also demands the ability to construct a meticulous step-by-step reasoning process based on the pertinent knowledge.
-While the prevalent CoT prompting strategy exhibits notable strengths, it often falls short in accurately identifying the pertinent chemistry formulae or principles and is susceptible to errors in reasoning steps, as expounded in Section \ref{sec:intro}.
+Solving complex chemistry problems not only necessitates recognizing domain knowledge, such as formulae and calculations but also demands the ability to construct a careful step-by-step reasoning process based on the relevant knowledge.
+Existing popular reasoning methods, such as CoT and self-consistency, though exhibit notable strengths, often fall short in accurately identifying the related chemistry formulae and are susceptible to errors in reasoning steps, as expounded in Section~\ref{sec:intro}.

-This section presents our \ours framework to address the challenges above.
-On a high level, \ours consists of three stages: (i) formulae generation; (ii) step-by-step reasoning with formulae; and (iii) iterative review-and-refinement.
-The overall framework is shown in Figure~\ref{fig:method}.
-Firstly, the LLM generates essential chemical formulae needed for the problem.
-The formulae provide a solid basis for the LLM to perform grounded reasoning in subsequent phases.
-Secondly, the LLM conducts a detailed, step-by-step reasoning based on the identified formulae, leading to a preliminary answer to the problem.
-Thirdly, the LLM performs iterative review-and-refinement on the formulae and reasoning steps and derives the final result with a high-confidence score.
+To address the challenges above, we propose \ours.
+On a high level, \ours consists of three stages: (i) formulae generation that offers the basis for subsequent grounded reasoning; (ii) step-by-step reasoning that makes multi-step derivations with the identified formulae for a preliminary answer; and (iii) confidence-based review-and-refinement that steers LLMs to progressively revise the previous phases for increasing confidence, leading to the final high-confidence answer.
+Figure~\ref{fig:method} the overall framework.